syncfusion-content/blazor-docs/blazor/maps/legend.md

 ![Blazor Maps - Marker shape mapped to legend items shape](./images/Legend/blazor-maps-marker-legend-shape.png)

-## Adding legends using shapefile
+## Adding legends for the shapes in the Maps shapefile

-To add the legends using shapefile in the Maps similarly as GEOJSON format data.
+To add the legends for the shapes in the Maps shapefile, following a similar approach as with GEOJSON format data.
 Instead of binding the GEOJSON format data, you can bind the shapefile format.
-Please refer the link [How to add shapefile format data in the Maps](shape-file).
+For more information about the Shapefile, please refer to the link [How to add shapefile format data in the Maps](shape-file).